-Are you one of those warehouses, which are still managing cargo and inventory with pen-and-paper?
-If so, you are committing the same common warehouse management mistakes most small and mid-sized warehouses are making.
+Are you one of those warehouses that is still managing cargo and inventory with pen and paper?
+If so, you are committing the same common warehouse management mistakes most small- and mid-sized warehouses are making.

-Thinking that your kind of size doesn’t need latest warehouse technology is certainly a mistake.
-Failing to adopt technology, and collect & analyze data is not only causing you pointless inefficiencies, but is also making the business less competitive as it cannot detect trends and adjust & respond in a timely manner to market changes and customers shifts.
+Thinking that a warehouse of your size doesn’t need the latest warehouse technology is certainly a mistake.
+Failing to adopt technology and to collect and analyze data is not only causing you unnecessary inefficiencies but is also making the business less competitive as it cannot detect trends and adjust and respond in a timely manner to market changes and customer shifts.

 How to Avoid:

-Basic tools like warehouse management system, wearable computers, business intelligence dashboards, diverters & conveyors, barcode scanners, mobile printers, and dimensioning systems can help you immensely in digitalizing your warehouse, bringing in efficiency, and automating warehouse operations.
+Basic tools such as a warehouse management system, wearable computers, business intelligence dashboards, diverters & conveyors, barcode scanners, mobile printers, and dimensioning systems can help you immensely in digitizing your warehouse, achieving efficiency, and automating warehouse operations.

 Even if we consider the ROI on these simple tools, it will far exceed the costs that you end up incurring in the absence of technology and having to rely on manual labor.

-Remember, you don’t need to go from 0 to 100 but you owe it to the business, yourself, and your team to start modernizing and automating your warehouse operations.
+Remember, you don’t need to go from zero to 100, but you owe it to the business, yourself, and your team to start modernizing and automating your warehouse operations.

 4. Taking Safety for Granted

 Are there frequent slips and trips in your warehouse?
 Is your pedestrian traffic safe from forklifts?
-Are your forklift drivers or those clerks working at heights, trained to do their job?
+Are your forklift drivers or clerks who are working at heights trained to do their jobs?
 If not, you are certainly making a huge mistake.
 The truth is that most warehouses take the safety and health of their workers for granted, and they pay for it in terms of increased contingent costs and litigation.

 How to Avoid:

 Regular risk assessment, followed by preemptive and corrective measures, is the definitive answer.
-It is extremely important to follow health and safety guidelines for warehouse workers, thus not only preventing accidents, but also the costs and litigation arising thereby.
-Here is a great guide you can refer to – OSHA Warehouse Safety Pocket Guide
+It is extremely important to follow health and safety guidelines for warehouse workers, thus not only preventing accidents but also avoiding the costs and litigation arising thereby.
+Here is a great guide you can refer to – OSHA Warehouse Safety Pocket Guide.

 According to the U.S. Department of Labor,

-Slips, trips, and falls account for up to 65% lost work days each year.
+Slips, trips, and falls account for up to 65% of lost workdays each year.

 5. Forgetting to Measure